 - Distance: Your overall distance traveled will affect not only your final rate but also how your rate is calculated.
-Short trips are typically priced per hour (with a 5-hour minimum), while long-distance trips are more likely to be priced by the day or by the mile.
+Short trips are typically priced per hour (with a 5-hour minimum), while long-distance trips up north in a Sacramento charter bus or through the valley with a Fresno charter bus are more likely to be priced by the day or by the mile.

 - Miscellaneous Costs: Remember to account for small costs that will accrue along the way, such as tolls, parking permits, and a hotel for your driver (if your trip will be spanning multiple days).
 If you do need to book a hotel for your driver, we recommend choosing one with at least a 3-star rating to ensure that they are well-rested and ready to drive.

 These factors can help to give you an estimate of what your trip will cost.
 To get an even better idea of what to expect, check out a few examples below, based on trips that San Francisco Charter Bus Company has booked in the past:

 A local company is attending a conference at The W Hotel in San Francisco.
 A total of about 20 employees will be taking part.
 They plan to leave their office in Fremont at 10 am on Friday, May 11th and return at 6 pm on Sunday, May 13th.
 While they`re at the convention, they`ll use their bus to help them travel to restaurants and other attractions between events.